Coming to Montreal for a semester or for a full year?

 - Montreal’s Food Truck Festival on the first Friday of every month from May to October.

-Also don’t forget to check out our Facebook page for details on all of our upcoming events.
+Also, JIC organizes weekly events so don’t forget to check out our Facebook page for details.

 Some of the events that JIC coordinates are: